-KPMG LLP was first appointed in fiscal year 2002, and has audited the Company's financial statements for fiscal years 2002 and 2003.
+KPMG LLP was first appointed in fiscal year 2002, and has audited the Company's financial statements for fiscal years 2002, 2003 and 2004.
 Representatives of KPMG LLP are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions.

-THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP, AS THE COMPANY'S INDEPENDENT AUDITORS FOR FISCAL YEAR ENDING DECEMBER 31, 2004.
+THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP, AS THE COMPANY'S INDEPENDENT AUDITORS FOR FISCAL YEAR ENDING DECEMBER 31, 2005.

-FEES BILLED BY KPMG LLP DURING FISCAL 2003 AND 2002
+FEES BILLED BY KPMG LLP DURING FISCAL 2004 and 2003

-The approximate aggregate fees billed to VIVUS during fiscal years 2003 and 2002 for professional services by KPMG LLP are set forth below:
+The approximate aggregate fees billed to VIVUS during fiscal years 2004 and 2003 for professional services by KPMG LLP are set forth below:

+2004 2003

-2003 2002 Audit Fees (1) \$ 185,900 \$ 132,500
+Audit Fees(1) \$ 382,946 \$ 185,900

-Audit-Related Fees (2)
+Audit-Related Fees(2) 14,000

-Tax Fees (3)
+Tax Fees(3)

-All Other Fees (4) 2,925 1,800
+All Other Fees(4) 2,925

-Total Fees \$ 18 \$8,825 134,300
+Total Fees \$ 396,946 \$ 188,825

 (1) Audit Fees: This category consists of fees for the audit of the Company's annual financial statements, review of the financial statements included in the Company's quarterly reports on Form 10-Q and services that are normally provided by the independent auditors in connection with regulatory filings or engagements for those fiscal years.
-This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements and the preparation of an annual "management letter" on internal control matters.
+This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements and the audit of the internal control over financial reporting as required under the Sarbanes-Oxley Act of 2002.

-- (2) Audit-Related Fees: There were no audit related fees billed by KPMG LLP during these periods. - (3) Tax Fees: There were no tax fees billed by KPMG LLP during these periods. - (4) All Other Fees: This category consists of fees incurred for work related to information provided to VIVUS concerning United States Generally Accepted Accounting Principles for use in our arbitration against Janssen Pharmaceutica, which is no longer pending.
+- (2) Audit-Related Fees: Audit related fees consisted of assistance to meet the requirements of the Sarbanes-Oxley Act of 2002 in the year 2004. - (3) Tax Fees: There were no tax fees billed by KPMG LLP during these periods. - (4) All Other Fees: This category consists of fees incurred for work related to information provided to VIVUS concerning United States Generally Accepted Accounting Principles for use in our arbitration against Janssen Pharmaceutica, which is no longer pending.
 The Audit Committee considered and determined that the accountant's provision of non-audit services is compatible with the accountant's independence.

 The Audit Committee has established a policy governing our use of KPMG LLP for non-audit services.
 Under the policy, management may use KPMG LLP for non-audit services that are permitted under SEC rules and regulations, provided that management obtain the Audit Committee's approval before such services are rendered.
-In fiscal year 2003, all fees identified above under the caption "All Other Fees" that were billed by KPMG LLP were approved by the Audit Committee.
+In fiscal year 2004, all fees identified above under the caption "All Other Fees" that were billed by KPMG LLP were approved by the Audit Committee.